Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 But I think that's right.

-you have to get to know each other.
+you have to get to know each other one.

 So I have one signature question for you.